 Fix It!
 Grammar

-Each course provides 33 weeks (one year) of grammar instruction and is comprised of a teacher's manual plus a student book.
+Each course is comprised of a teacher's manual plus a student book.
 The general methodology is straight-forward.
-Read/discuss instructional material, edit one sentence daily, and then rewrite the passage (all four sentences) correctly.
-An added bonus is defining the vocabulary words that are identified in each sentence.
-The student is "encouraged" (i.e. required) to build a notebook for each course that will include the Fix Its, a Grammar Glossary (these first two are included in the spiral-bound student book) the Rewrite passages, and the written definitions of the vocabulary words.
+Read/discuss instructional material, edit one sentence daily, and then rewrite the passage correctly.
+Defining the vocabulary words that are identified in each sentence is an added bonus.

-The Teacher Manual starts with some general how-to-and-why information on the course before proceeding to weekly lesson plans.
-These lesson plans include the same grammar instruction found in the student book plus complete corrective support (i.e. answer keys) for each of the daily sentence edits.
+The Teacher Manual starts with some general how-to-and-why information plus a complete scope and sequence for the course.
+Daily lesson plans include the same grammar instruction found in the student book plus a wealth of additional information and complete corrective support (i.e. answer keys) for each of the daily sentence edits.
 "Fixes" are explained and grammatical "talking points" are provided.
-Helpful sidebar teacher's notes tell you that such and such concept will be taught in week such and such as well as interesting historical tidbits such as the name (pilcrow) for the paragraph mark and it origin (Middle Ages) and purpose (to separate content).
-A scope and sequence for the course as well as a copy of the Grammar Glossary complete the TM contents.
+Helpful sidebar teacher's notes serve as a cross-reference to other lessons as well as interesting historical tidbits such as the name (pilcrow) for the paragraph mark and its origin (Middle Ages) and purpose (to separate content).
+Appendices with the story, IEW references, and a copy of the Grammar Glossary complete the Teacher Manual.

 The Teacher/Student Combo packages provide both a Teacher Manual and a Student book.

 In case it's not clear, the goal of these courses is FUN - along with learning and remembering good grammar, of course.
 They provide a light touch that is embedded in practicality.
 Obviously designed to complement the IEW writing courses, they are integrated with IEW terms such as dress-ups, acronyms (FANBOYS), and clause starters (www.asia.b).
-It's assumed that the student and teacher will be familiar with either the Teaching Writing Structure & Style or the Student Writing Intensive seminars from IEW.
-However, the Fix It!
-Edits can be done as a stand-alone program.
-I've been a lukewarm fan in general of editing approaches to grammar, but this one is quieting my concerns for systematic, structural coverage of grammar.
-I'm willing to admit that this combination of instruction and practical application will be highly effective.
+It's assumed that the student and teacher will be familiar with either Teaching Writing Structure & Style or Structure and Style for Students from IEW.
+However, the Fix It! edits can be done as a stand-alone program.
+I've been a lukewarm fan of editing approaches to grammar, but this one is also strong in providing systematic, structural coverage of grammar.
+This combination of instruction and practical application is highly effective.
 TMs - 225 - 250 pgs. spiral-bound; SBs - 120 pgs spiral-bound ~ Janice